• Skip to primary navigation

 Bedwetting is normal problem in kids but if not fix it can hurt Childs health.

-Sometimes parents do not know at night so child sleep on wet bed or with wet clothes.
+Sometimes parents do not know at night so child sleep on wet bed or with wet clothes, so this bedwetting or wet nappy alarm can help it makes loud sound when child start to pee.

 Alarm wakes up both child and parents and then they can take child to toilet and change clothes before sleep again.

-This simple alarm also is good for people who can not move easily like patients in hospital or people who pee at night without knowing.
+Hence, this simple alarm also is good for people who can not move easily like patients in hospital or people who pee at night without knowing.

 Formulas:

-IC 4060 is 14 step counter chip and it counts in binary.
+Know About IC 4060 for Wet Diaper / Bedwetting Alarm, IC 4060 is 14 step counter chip and it counts in binary.

 People use it a lot in timer things because it can make many different speeds and times.